schadis/DMWC-Hunter/README.md

 * added FD on aggro checkbox
 * removed FD from HUD settings
 * added toggle for LOG and Debug window
+* added Number of hunter in Tranqrota
+* fixed the tranqorder... dont know what i was thinking

 ## 28.08.2020